 Mooting is an arena of gladiatorial combat where national and international competitions provide a battleground for law students to test their advocacy skills.

-It's also one of the most rewarding experiences of your time at Bond.
+It's also likely to be one of the most rewarding experiences of your time at Bond.

 In addition to the advancement of legal research, advocacy and presentation skills, mooting provides an opportunity to travel around Australia and around the world, meeting students, academics and legal professionals from some of the world’s most prestigious law schools.
 The contacts you make at these mooting competitions will be of benefit, not just to your legal education, but to your entire career.